MicrosoftStudentAmbassadors-Kenya/building-series-podcast/src/pages/index.md

 sections:
   - type: hero_section
     title: Welcome to Building Series Podcast
-    subtitle:
+    subtitle: null
-    content: >-
-      A podcast showcasing student's amazing work they are involved in.
+    content: A podcast showcasing student's amazing work they are involved in.
     actions:
       - label: Subscribe to Podcast
         url: /thank-you